Rep. Grothman Blames Black Women For Society's Woes — AGAIN

-Category: World Politics Hits: 0Glenn Grothman once again brings shame to the country, to Wisconsin, and to any friends he might have had by attacking Black women, accusing them of the "moral decline of America."
+Category: World Politics Hits: 6Glenn Grothman once again brings shame to the country, to Wisconsin, and to any friends he might have had by attacking Black women, accusing them of the "moral decline of America."
 This episode stems from Grothman going on the floor of Congress to blame rapper Cardi B for her performance in this year's Grammy awards show, in which she performed her hit song "WAP," saying that it was "inconsistent with basic decency."
 Grothman has a long history of blaming everything on Black people, especially Black women.
 In the past he's attacked Kwanzaa, said that Black women would rather have children out of wedlock because they wanted that sweet, sweet welfare check for a couple hundred bucks per month, and justified voting for some of the most oppressive voter suppression laws in the country because when people vote illegally, they usually vote for Democrats.
 This time, it really turns out that Grothman put his foot in his mouth after stepping in a pile of dog crap.
 He confessed that he hadn't even watched the performance by Cardi B until after his one minute tirade about how improper it was.
 To make things worse, Cardi B laid into him like he lays into a stack of free pancakes at a church festival.
 She tweeted this about Grothman:

 Read more https://crooksandliars.com/2021/04/rep-grothman-again-blames-black-women